alpscode/website/content/blog/intro-to-fpl-analytics.md

 - With 16% (2 goals) + 5% (3 goals) = 21% probability, a defender gets 1 point
 - With 1% (4 goals) + 0.2% (5 goals) = 1.2% probability, a defenders gets 0 points...

-By summing up these values, we can actually compare both fixtures, and calculate what it means for us.
+By summing up these values we can compare both fixtures and calculate what it means for our FPL decision making.
 - For the first fixture (Wolves), having an Arsenal defender brings you
   $$6 \times 40\\% + 2 \times 36\\% + 1 \times 21\\% + \dots = 3.38$$
   points on average.